lightvector/KataGo/README.md

       * If using the Eigen backend, Eigen3.
 With Debian packages, (i.e. apt or apt-get), this should be `libeigen3-dev`.
       * zlib, libzip.
 With Debian packages (i.e. apt or apt-get), these should be `zlib1g-dev`, `libzip-dev`.
       * If you want to do self-play training and research, probably Google perftools `libgoogle-perftools-dev` for TCMalloc or some other better malloc implementation.
 For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc that will eventually run your machine out of memory, but better mallocs handle it fine.
+      * If compiling to contribute to public distributed training runs, OpenSSL is required (`libssl-dev`).
    * Clone this repo:
       * `git clone https://github.com/lightvector/KataGo.git`
    * Compile using CMake and make in the cpp directory: